1. What are Nurse-Managed Health Centers?

 To schedule an appointment, call the main phone number of the health center and follow the prompts for dental.

-Qcare, our convenient care, is a walk-in clinic.
+Family Fast Care, our convenient care, is a walk-in clinic.
 To make an appointment you simply walk-in during business hours and check in with the patient service representative.
-Because QCare is a walk-in clinic and operates on a first come first served basis, we cannot guarantee all persons walking in can be seen immediately, or on that day, although we try to accommodate everyone during our hours of operation.
+Because Family Fast Care is a walk-in clinic and operates on a first come first served basis, we cannot guarantee all persons walking in can be seen immediately, or on that day, although we try to accommodate everyone during our hours of operation.
 We encourage patients to call ahead to inquire about the estimated wait times and current volume.

-4. Who provides care at the FPCN health center
+4. Who provides care at the FPCN health centers?

 Care is provided by Certified Registered Nurse Practitioners (CRNPs), Registered Nurses, Nutritionists, Nurse Midwives, Certified Diabetes Educators, Licensed Clinical Social Workers, Licensed Professional Counselors, Psychiatrists, Psychologists, Social Workers, Mind/Body Practitioners, Dentists, and Dental Hygienists.
 Additional services are provided on-site by Physical Therapists, Cardiologists, Podiatrists, Optometrists, OB/GYN Providers, Complementary Therapists, Pharmacists and Pharmacy Technicians.
 The Network’s Certified Medical Assistants and Patient Service Representatives provide critical support to providers and all patients.